The "naturals" revolution.

 The NPD Key Foodservice Trends Report found that these consumers place primary importance in transparency around ingredients.

-36 per cent of millennials want to know if products are Australian-owned and grown, followed by whether they are locally grown (at 31 per cent) and whether products have no additives or preservatives (at 24 per cent).
+36 per cent of millennials want to know if products are Australian-owned and grown, followed by whether they are locally grown (at 31 per cent) and whether products have no additives or preservatives (24 per cent).

 As we move away from a time of restriction, calorie reduction and exclusion we move towards a time of nourishment, nutrient density and inclusion.